mejatinrajani/Pre-MasterClass-RAG-Assignment/Answers-for-the-Part-A.md

 ---

-## 2. Limitations of a Naïve RAG Pipeline
+## 2. Limitations of a Naive RAG Pipeline

 A basic RAG implementation faces several significant challenges: